GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 1. Rename **enx.txt** to **.env** and modify the values.
 This requires a GCP project id and Twilio configuration in case you want to run the demo via a phone.

+2. Modify the properties in the *.properties* file.
+You will need a domain to get an SSL certificate.
+We will need a valid TLS certificate, for secure websockets (WSS), which is what you need in order to make use of Twilio.

 _Make sure you have executed `. setup.sh` before, to enable all services.
 Also you will need to have **envsubst** and **kubectl** on your machine, in case you run it locally.
 See the *tools.sh* script.

-yaml files.
-It's also possible to edit these manually.

 1. Execute `. deploy-first-time.sh`